zoug2016/gps-timekeep/README.md

    - the very first column indicates status of a source: `*` means currently used/selected, `x` means not used
    - the `reach` column should have `377` for the `UPPS` source (means ntpd "sees" the source).
 It changes for a while after ntpd restart, then it should stabilize on `377`.
    - the `offset` is in milliseconds.
-Shouldn't be too big; certainly less than 1 for the `UPPS` source.
+Shouldn't be too big; less than 1 for the `UPPS` source, or at least single digits.
 + `lighttpd` is set up to use `/run/www` as the main document root, since the status page is updated every 2-3 seconds and so we want to use a `tmpfs` filesystem.
 In other words, stuff from there lives only in the memory and disappears on every reboot!

-# Sources
+# Sources / Credits

- - [GPS addon board](ava.upuaut.net/store/index.php?route=product/product&path=59_60&product_id=95) This is the one used.
+ - [GPS addon board](ava.upuaut.net/store/index.php?route=product/product&path=59_60&product_id=95) This is the one I used.
 Communicates through the serial port and generates PPS on GPIO 18 (pin 12).
  - [A very comprehensive guide with pretty much everything in it.](http://www.satsignal.eu/ntp/Raspberry-Pi-NTP.html) Maybe too detailed, so slightly hard to navigate through.
+Also explains the other possibility to get PPS: patch and recompile the kernel.
  - [rpi_gpio_ntp source code](http://vanheusden.com/time/rpi_gpio_ntp/)